Oscarts/backery2-app/PRODUCTION_TRACKING_COMPLETE.md

-# 🎉 Enhanced Production Step Tracking System - Implementation Complete!
+# 🎉 Enhanced Production Step Tracking System - Implementation Complete

 ## ✅ What We Built